akosela/go-cs/README.md

      -f      Runs script file on the remote host.

+     -h hosts_file
-     -h      Reads hosts from the given hosts_file.
-Lines in the hosts_file can include commented lines beginning with a `#' and there can only be one host per line.
+             Reads hostnames from the given hosts_file.
+Lines in the hosts_file can include commented lines beginning with a `#' and only one host per line is allowed.

+     -i identity_file
-     -i      Selects a file from which the identity (private key) for public key authentication is read.
+             Selects a file from which the identity (private key) for public key authentication is read.
 The default is ~/.ssh/id_rsa.

+     -l login_name
-     -l      Specifies the user to log in as on the remote machine.
+             Specifies the user to log in as on the remote machine.
 This also may be specified on a per-host basis on the command line.

+     -o output_file
-     -o      Saves standard output and standard error to a file.
+             Saves standard output and standard error to a file.

+     -P port
-     -P      Port to connect to on the remote host.
+             Port to connect to on the remote host.

+     -p path
-     -p      Specifies remote or local path for files in a remote copy or download mode.
+             Specifies remote or local path for files in a remote copy or download mode.

      -q      Quiet mode.
 Supresses verbose standard output from remote